backupbrew/switchbrew/USB services.md

-When signaled, this indicates that the user-process should use [\#QueryAcquiredInterfaces](#QueryAcquiredInterfaces "wikilink") and cleanup state for interfaces which were already initialized with a matching ID in [\#UsbHsInterface](#UsbHsInterface "wikilink") +0x0.
+When signaled, this indicates that the user-process should use [\#QueryAcquiredInterfaces](#QueryAcquiredInterfaces "wikilink") and cleanup state for interfaces which were already initialized and don't have any matching ID in [\#UsbHsInterface](#UsbHsInterface "wikilink") +0x0.
 When total\_entries is less than 1, this indicates that cleanup should be done for all currently open interfaces.

 ## AcquireUsbIf